brpandey/merkel/README.md

 * Creation from list creates a balanced tree without any initial rotations or rehashings (RECOMMENDED)
 * Supports key value storage, retrieval, and deletion
 * Supports these hash algorithms: md5, ripemd160, sha, sha224, sha256, sha384, sha512 - See [crypto](http://erlang.org/doc/man/crypto.html#hash-2)
-* Supports double hashing
+* Supports specifying a custom hash function with arity 1, which accepts a binary argument and returns a binary
 * Provides proof of existence in verifiable format
-* Keys are binary, and values are any type (use your discretion if you want the tree to be compact)
+* Keys are binary, and values are any type (use your discretion if you want the tree to be more compact)
+* Supports simple serialization and deserialization

 ## Usage